sano-jin/lambda-gt-playground/README.md

 # lambda-gt-alpha

-A reference interpreter of the lambda GT language.
+A reference interpreter of the Lambda GT language.

 ## Getting Started